LambdaFiend/pure-lambda-calculus-interpreter/README.md

 (\x.y)((\x.xxx)(\x.xxx)) ->β (\x.y)((\x.xxx)(\x.xxx)(\x.xxx)) ->β (\x.y)((\x.xxx)(\x.xxx)(\x.xxx)(\x.xxx)) ->β to infinity and beyond|

-In conclusion, you may want to pick Applicative Order of Reduction if you're looking for getting to the Normal Form Quicker, but beware: you need to make sure you can get there!

-## A Suggestion regarding Non-Termination

-If you really want to make sure a Lambda Term really does not terminate, try proving it via induction proof!
-It's the best, and will likely suit the problem at hand!

 ## A Couple of some Interesting Lambda Terms

 By the way, the term: